coco-1998-2/Opencv-Python-Camera/README.md

 Picture is named by the datetime it is taken.

-Mouse click the window first, press ESC to quit.
+Mouse click on the video window first, press ESC to quit.